maryash/maryash.github.io/160/hw.md

 <a name="16"></a>
 HOMEWORK 16

+17.2  From Homework 15 - but using the Tabulation Method and the Prime Implicant Table.

+---

+<a name="17"></a>
+HOMEWORK 17

 17.3  Construct a Half Adder using only NOR gates.
 Inverters are allowed.

 17.4  Construct a Full Adder using only HA’s and one other gate.